laminas/laminas-stratigility/README.md

 }
 ```

 The implementation Stratigility offers also allows you to write specialized error handler middleware.
 The signature is the same as for normal middleware, except that it expects an additional argument prepended to the signature, `$error`.
-(Alternately, you can implement `Zend\Stratigility\ErrorMiddlewareInterface`.)
+(Alternately, you can implement `Laminas\Stratigility\ErrorMiddlewareInterface`.)
 The signature is:

 ```php
 function (